TheDatumOrg/TSB-UAD/docs/data-processing/Preprocessing.md

 In some use cases, the user knows exactly what length to use (e.g., special interest in abnormal days or hours in an electricity consumption time series).
 However, in many applications, such length might be difficult to guess in advance.

-In TSB-kit, we provide a function to automatically compute an "optimal" subsequence length.
+In TSB-UAD, we provide a function to automatically compute an "optimal" subsequence length.
 This function computes the optimal lag that maximizes auto-correlation and returns it.

 ### Example